 What is artificial intelligence?

 Artificial intelligence is a discipline that is engaged in modelling reasonable behaviours.
 However, it is challenging to define artificial intelligence completely.
-The problem of defining AI begins with defining intelligence in general.
+The problem of defining AI and its insights begins with defining intelligence in general.
 Can intelligence be created?
 What is intuition?
 How is knowledge represented in the nerve tissues of the human brain?
 No answer has yet been found for these questions, but they all helped to formulate the methodology behind modern artificial intelligence.
 The problem of defining AI is understandable.
 The field is quite young, and its range of issues are not clearly defined.

 Neural networks and their future